El Centro College police officer shot in downtown Dallas

 Dallas Area Rapid Transit officers were patrolling near the West End Station when shots rang out around 6:30 p.m. on North Austin Street, according to a DART spokesman.
 The El Centro campus is just across the street.

 The El Centro officer and a suspect "were engaged in a disturbance regarding a vehicle," according to the Dallas Police Department.
+The suspect had a warrant out for his arrest.
+When police tried to take him into custody, he allegedly resisted.

 Then gunshots rang out -- striking both the officer and the suspect.

 WOMAN CHARGED WITH SPITTING IN COP'S FACE CLAIMS NYPD WAS 'ATTACKING PEOPLE' DURING PROTEST